What is private equity?

 Raising funds through a public offering allows private equity firms fast and steady access to capital they would otherwise have to raise privately.
 This gives them more flexibility in pursuing new deals.

-Secondly, it permits private equity firms a range of financial and retention incentives for its employees.
+Secondly, it permits private equity firms various financial and retention incentives for their employees.